-The global nature of today’s businesses are associated with continually changing competitive forces, and disruptive technology trends, and complex operating environments, which are pushing organizations to develop strategies and tactics, and execute them flawlessly through their teams.
-Traditional differentiators such as price, cost and scale are increasingly becoming basic factors of any business; it is the emergence of successful team collaborations with a view to increase performance that is creating a sustainable competitive advantage.
+The global nature of today’s businesses is associated with continually changing competitive forces, disruptive technology trends, and complex operating environments, which are pushing organizations to develop strategies and tactics and execute them flawlessly through their teams.
+Traditional differentiators such as price, cost and scale are increasingly becoming basic factors of any business; it is the emergence of successful team collaborations with a view to the increasing performance that is creating a sustainable competitive advantage.
 Teamwork powers a substantial part of the organization’s achievement around the globe.
 Ensuring team’s work in an environment that fosters high performance and aligning it to the business mission is the biggest enabler for unlocking high growth of businesses.

 Several studies reveal that an employee’s engagement in a team has a direct bearing on the significance of their role in an organization.
 Since team members’ performance carries an extensive influence, it is important to direct their capabilities towards the company’s passionate mission, as high-performing teams don’t appear overnight.

 It is believed that when the team composition is right, it can drive both the individual and the organization forward.
 Dr. Kirschner writes in ‘Boost your team’s performance with neuroscience’ – “When the individuals on a team coalesce around a common mission, it can achieve parabolic outcomes.”
 On the other side of the page is the fact that infirm teamwork can paralyze an organization from sales performance to the loss of their best employees.